Trip to the Outer Banks of North Carolina

 Recycling & Composting

-Recycling sticker game from the Dollar Tree.I bought a sticker set from Dollar Tree which included four disposal cans with stickers.
+Recycling sticker game from the Dollar Tree.I bought a sticker set from Dollar Tree which included four cardboard recycling cans with stickers.
 The cans represented plastic, paper, aluminum, and compost.
 My son took the stickers and placed them on the appropriate can and he only needed a little help.
 It was a fun activity to do together!
 You can find similar games or activities online.

 Pollution Jar